simpleanalytics/blog/_posts/content-jujutsu.md

 But it becomes _unethical_ when it checks these four boxes (especially the fourth):

-1. personal data is collected by groups of people
+1. Personal data is collected by groups of people,
 2. without asking,
-3. with unequally better surveillance equipment
+3. with unequally better surveillance equipment,
-4. and with the means to manipulate your data in their interest to become more powerful and possibly use it against you.
+4. and with the means to manipulate your data in their interest to become more powerful and possibly use it against you;

 With more and more people becoming aware of this problem, there is a reasonable chance more regulations and oversight on data collection will take effect.